Kitware/CMake/Help/prop_tgt/CXX_STANDARD.rst

 ``-std=c++98`` flag if supported.
 This "decay" behavior may be controlled with the :prop_tgt:`CXX_STANDARD_REQUIRED` target property.

+See the :manual:`cmake-compile-features(7)` manual for information on compile features.

 This property is initialized by the value of the :variable:`CMAKE_CXX_STANDARD` variable if it is set when a target is created.